os4os/Awesome-OS4OS/README.md

-# Welcome to the *Awesome Open Source for Open Scholarship (OS4OS)* list!
+# Welcome to the Awesome OS4OS list!
+:sparkles: This is a directory of Awesome Open Source projects that facilitate Open Scholarship.:sparkles:

+Any open source projects that help researchers and scholars around the world conduct their research, manage their data, and accelerate their work can be added to the list.
+This includes projects and tools built for research (and by researchers) in all disciplines.
+Please contribute!
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-This is list of open source projects in open scholarship, encompassing projects and tools built for research (and by researchers) in all disciplines.
-Please contribute!

 ## Contributing Guidelines (TL;DR) 😎